tangly-team/tangly-os/readme.md

 ## Compile the product

-You shall have access to a git installation to clone the repository and download the files.
+You shall have access to a https://git-scm.com/[Git] installation to clone the repository and download the files.
-You must install JDK version 15 to compile the source code.
+You must install https://openjdk.java.net/install/index.html[JDK] version 15 to compile the source code.
-The gradle build file can be triggered without any supplemental installation with
+The https://gradle.org/[Gradle] build file can be triggered without any supplemental installation with

 ````shell
 ./gradlew build
 ````

 The first run will take time because all dependencies will be downloaded from Maven repositories.
+Ensure you have enough bandwidth to provide a smooth experience.

+All development activities are performed with probably the best Java IDE IntelliJ IDEA.

 ## Awesome Sponsors and Developers